Debasis777/Automation-Assesment-Template/README.md

 - Playwright test base setup
 - Empty folder structure for organizing tests

+- You can write and show case your own tests in any manner you want.
+URL's for UI and API are below.

 ### Important Instructions

 1. Click **"Use this template"** (top right of the GitHub repo)